Kamloops: Food and drink

 Since 2007, Chefs in the City has been established as a "celebration of culinary arts, fine wine and beer from Kamloops and the surrounding region."
-In 2018, 21 local restaurants will have participated, as well as 10 local wineries and breweries.
-This annual event is presented by the Rotary Club of Kamloops and has raised over $325,000 since 2007.
+This annual event is presented by the Rotary Club of Kamloops and had raised over $400,000 by 2020.

 Kamloops is emerging as an award-winning wine region with a climate perfect for growing grapes.
 It is home to four award-winning wineries: Harper's Trail, Monte Creek Ranch, Privato and Sagewood.
 Kamloops has over 120 acres under vine.
 The top grapes planted by local wineries are Riesling, Chardonnay, pinot gris, pinot noir, Cabernet Franc, Marechal Foch and Marquette.

 Since 1998, the Kamloops Wine Festival has taken place in the spring as a fundraiser to support the Kamloops Art Gallery.
 The Kamloops Wine Festival had raised over $200,000 by 2018.

 In 2014, Brewloops Beer Festival was established as a non-profit organization that promotes Kamloops culture across the city throughout the year.
 Brewloops celebrates BC craft beer, music, and entertainment with the wider Kamloops community and had donated $27,000 to community groups by 2018.
 Bands that have performed at Brewloops include: Delhi 2 Dublin, Yukon Blonde, and at Mission Dolores.